paulz/self-hosted-runner-example/README.md

 ## Purpose

-To help developers setup their projects with self-hosted runner.
+To help developers setup their projects with self-hosted runners on Mac.

 This repository has working xcode project and Github Actions workflows that can be used as a template.

+See [wiki](https://github.com/paulz/self-hosted-runner-example/wiki) on instructions how to setup macOS runners

 ### Why self-hosted